Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Man loading weapon

-An important lesson from this guide is that shooters will constantly improve as long as they keep hitting their shots and getting practice in.
+An important lesson from this guide is that you will constantly improve as long as you keep hitting their shots and getting practice in.

 Zeroing in your gun and doing things like DOPE on paper is good.